Grand Hotel, Birmingham: History

 In 1890, the hotel operator fell into financial difficulties, and the hotel was handed back to the owners Hortons' Estate Ltd. The owners then decided to revamp the hotel to appeal more to the luxury market.
 From 1890 to 1891, the majority of the interior of the hotel was reconstructed, decorated and furnished at a cost of £40,000 by Martin and Chamberlain.
 In 1893–95, extensive additions were made with the construction of a new block fronting Barwick Street.
 Within this new block was the Grosvenor Room, the Grosvenor Drawing Room, and the Crush Room, all decorated in rich and impressive Louis XIV style decoration.
 The building contractors were Barnsley and Son of Ryland St. North, and the building was furnished by Norton and Co. of Corporation Street.
 75 new bedrooms were built in the new block, and two highly decorated billiards rooms were added to the basement.
-The stock rooms remained as they were an essential part of the commercial accent of the hotel.
+The stock rooms were retained, as they remained an essential part of the hotel's commercial function.

 The hotel's heyday was in the early 20th century, when it played host to royalty, politicians and film stars as well as staging many dinners, concerts and dances in the Grosvenor Suites.
 King George VI, Winston Churchill, Neville Chamberlain, Charlie Chaplin, James Cagney and Joe Louis attended functions or stayed in the hotel at this time.
 Despite its previous success, as the century continued, the hotel ran into financial difficulties and closed in 1969.
-Hickmet Hotels took lease of the hotel in 1972, and even after a £500,000 refurbishment, trading conditions proved difficult, and they fell into receivership in 1976.
+Hickmet Hotels took lease on the hotel in 1972, but despite a £500,000 refurbishment, trading conditions remained difficult and the company entered receivership in 1976.